Difference Between Value and Growth Stocks

 Do you know why people choose to invest in stock over any other instrument?
 It’s because stocks grow faster than the inflation rate.
 To mitigate the risk, the investors may choose mutual funds, ETFs, but these are culminations of stocks too.

-- Valued stocks are stocks that have a great potential and are currently undervalued due to a scandal, a bad name, or public perception.
-Growth stocks, on the other hand, have great potential for outperforming similar stocks in the similar industry.
+- Valued stocks are stocks that have great potential and are currently undervalued due to a scandal, a bad name, or public perception.
+Growth stocks, on the other hand, have great potential for outperforming similar stocks in a similar industry.

 - If you invest in valued stocks, the risk & volatility are lower (they can be higher in few cases).
-On the other hand, growth stocks have more risk & volatility (can be lower in certain cases).
+On the other hand, growth stocks have more risk & volatility (which can be lower in some instances).

-- As per the research of John Dowdee, it was found that valued stocks did extremely well than growth stocks during the period of 2011 to 2013.
+- As per the research of John Dowdee, it was found that valued stocks did exceptionally well than growth stocks from 2011 to 2013.
 The valued stocks in the study were more risky and volatile than the growth stocks.